brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 |U|1996-07-04|1996-07-10|1996-08-01|2024-06-12 10:30:30.412977|

 That's the right row, at the commit timestamp ending `412977` and with only 6 days in the notice period.
 So far so good - but what happens if I try to time-travel back to immediately before this transaction?
-I'll confirm I get the same result with a `transaction_commit_timestamp` set to **just** include this transaction:
+I'll confirm I get the same result with a `transaction_commit_timestamp` set to include the timestamp of this transaction:

 ```sql title="Time-travelling with transaction_commit_timestamp"
 WHERE ('1996-08-01' <= shipped_date AND shipped_date < '1996-09-01')